Add security groups to Office 365 groups

 I need a way of making security groups part of an Office 365 group.
 I want to be able to add users to a security group and then they are automatically a member of a Office 365 group.

 Dynamic group membership only appears to work for user attribute values and not their group membership.

 Hi!
 As we announced during Ignite this year, we are releasing an open source tool by the end of the year that can be used to pull in one or more security groups (nested or not) into the membership of large Microsoft 365 Groups.
 The membership will be pulled in as a flat list and kept in sync with the security group membership.
 Having Azure subscriptions is a pre-requisite to using this tool.
+The successful deployment would require support from personnel that have experience in building, deploying and managing Azure services, so you can get through the installation smoothly.
 If you have an urgent and immediate need for the tool, please reach out to GMMSupport@service.microsoft.com for a download link.
 Microsoft is releasing the tool without support, other than answering questions about how we use it internally.
-Link to the demo video: https://aka.ms/Admin1011

 These "user voice" forums are useless.
 Another post that's over 2-years, 4500 votes...and the feature still doesn't exist.
 I can add a shared mailbox to a O365 group but not a security group, distribution list, or MESG...
 Microsoft has been going downhill the past 2 years, sad.